bjoyce3/CyVerse_Science_Informatician_Deliverables/index.rst

 Input and example data
 ~~~~~~~~~~~~~~~~~~~~~~

-*In order to complete this tutorial you will need to have the following inputs prepared*
+*In order to complete this Science Team Deliverables Index you will need to have the following inputs prepared*

 ..
 	#### comment: delete any row not needed in this table ####